Excel Speed Loop

 - Reinvest – locate the next set of recurring project workbooks, and go around again

-Free Webinar + Implementation Guide + Excel Template
+Free Webinar (Includes Implementation Guide + Excel Template)

-If you’d like to dig into the details, I actually teach the Speed Loop free in a pre-recorded webinar.
+I teach the Speed Loop free in a pre-recorded webinar.

 The webinar is a better format for teaching because I can talk about the steps in detail and share my screen to demonstrate.

-It is super fun, and the details really make the Speed Loop more concrete and easy to understand.
+It is really fun and the details make the Speed Loop more concrete and easier to visualize.